Net benefit calculator

 Specificity = Probability of negative test in people without the disease P(T-|D-).

 Chapter 2 of Evidence-Based Diagnosis uses a slightly different approach to demonstrating these concepts, called Regret Graphs.
 If you are reading Chapter 2, you may want to switch to the Regret Graph Calculator tab on this website.
-The difference is that the in expected benefit graphs on this tab all benefits and costs are in relation to not treating, whereas with regret graphs we graph regret compared with is the zero regret associated with making the right decision (treating disease and not treating nondisease).
+The difference is that the in expected benefit graphs on this tab all benefits and costs are in relation to not treating, whereas with regret graphs we graph regret compared with the zero regret associated with making the right decision (treating disease and not treating nondisease).